 | 9:45 – 10:45 a.m.

-Vice President of Product Strategy and Fundraising Management, Ruffalo Noel Levitz
+Vice President of Product Strategy, Ruffalo Noel Levitz

 It's time for everyone to get digital, but that doesn't mean digital is the holy grail of fundraising channels.
 This session will wade through the hype surrounding digital and share field-proven data driven strategies to help amplify your fundraising success, including:

 - Types of digital fundraising